 did not receive salary, wages or compensation, other than reasonable

 reimbursement or allowance for expenses, and

-listed as a volunteer firefighter on the report filed by the
+identified as a volunteer firefighter on the report filed by

 To be eligible, firefighters must participate in no less than